passiv/snaptrade-sdks/docs/webhooks.md

 Historical transactions will be polled for, but will not fetch transactions from the current day

-Please contact us in order to receive these webhooks as they are disabled by default.

 Example payload is below:
 ```json
 {